Explore the best botanical gardens and arboretums in Oahu

 Waimea Valley and Botanical Garden

-Located on the North Shore of Oahu at Waimea, the Waimea Valley Botanical garden is a wonderful day trip to explore the gardens, historic and cultural villages and a fun hike and swim to Waimea falls.
+One of the best botanical gardens in Oahu is located on the North Shore at Waimea Valley, the Waimea Valley Botanical garden is a wonderful day trip to explore the gardens, historic and cultural villages and a fun hike and swim to Waimea falls.
 You can sign up for a docent tour of the gardens, mock village and ancient peoples that lived in the area or do your own DIY tour of the various gardens which hosts a variety of native plants, orchids species, heliconia and a host of beautiful tropical plants and flowers.
 Check out my post to visiting Waimea Valley Botanical garden for more images and details.

 59-864 Kamehameha Highway, Haleʻiwa, (808) 638-7766, Check their website at Waimea Valley.net